Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Data Acquisition in Agrifood Systems

 \subsubsection{Other sensors}

-Some specialized devices, such as the time domain reflectometer for monitoring soil moisture dynamics of the surface, near-surface, and root zone \cite{babaeian2021estimation} and the RSX-1 gamma radiation detector for measuring the amount of radiation in the soil \cite{al2021impact}, are also employed in agrifood systems.
-The observed data usually is adopted as the ground truth values for training and improving AI models.
+Some specialized devices, such as the time domain reflectometer (TDR) for monitoring soil moisture dynamics of the surface and root zone \cite{babaeian2021estimation} and the RSX-1 gamma radiation detector for measuring the amount of radiation in the soil \cite{al2021impact}, are also employed in agrifood systems.
+Fig.~\ref{ll_TDR} presents the field photo of monitoring soil moisture with TDR.
+The observed data usually has high precision and is always adopted as the ground truth values for training and improving AI models.
+However, when applied to large-scale research, it will face the defects of high cost and low efficiency.
+At the same time, the point-like results obtained from such sensors cannot effectively cover all areas.